About AI-Cube

 The controller responsible for the described data collection and processing is

-named in the Jacobs University imprint.
+named in the Constructor University imprint.

 When you visit our website, the Web server